by anthony on 08/17/10 at 8:16 pm

 - They create the most change & impact.

-If you want to solve a design problem and communicate the solution, then wireframes and mockups are the way to go.
-They inspire change, stimulate the imagination, clarify understanding and give people something real to look forward to.
-No other deliverable does that as effectively.
-The power of wireframes and mockups should never be overlooked no matter how trendy the other deliverables are.
+If you want to solve a design problem and communicate the solution, wireframes and mockups are the way to go.
+They set a vision, inspire change and clarify understanding.
+No other deliverable does that as effective.

 Wireframes are like blueprints in architecture.
-The purpose is to communicate the order, structure, layout, navigation and organization of content, and not the visual aspects of the design such as imagery, color and typography.
+The purpose is to communicate the order, structure, layout, navigation and organization of content.
+It’s not to communicate visual design aspects such as imagery, color, and typography.
 For that reason, they are often done in black and white.
-The emphasis of wireframes are more on content than form.
-These are normally done before mockups.
+The emphasis of wireframes is more on content than form.
+Designers always do these before mockups.

-Mockups communicate the visual aspects of the design that wireframes don’t.
-These include imagery, color and typography.
-When completed, you usually get a sense of what the design will look like pixel-for-pixel before it’s brought to life with programming and development.
-The emphasis of mockups are more on form than content.
-When the mockups are complete, they usually go to development for the necessary programming to bring them to life.
+Mockups communicate the visual design aspects that wireframes don’t.
+These include imagery, color, and typography.
+They give you a sense of what the design will look like pixel-for-pixel before it’s brought to life.
+The emphasis of mockups is more on form than content.
+When the mockups are complete, they go to code and development to bring them to life.

 Form + Content = Design

 Design is the synthesis of form and content.
-Wireframes bring together the content, while mockups bring together the form.
+Wireframes bring together the content while mockups bring together the form.
 Together they are the potent package of design.
 Every designer should know how to create both.
-Seeing a design evolve from wireframes to mockups is not just a sign that you’re progressing on the project, but that you’re progressing as a designer.
+Evolving a design from wireframe to mockup is a beautiful sight to see.
+It’s not just a sign that you’re progressing on a project, it’s a sign that you’re progressing as a UX designer.